-Homemade ice cream can be a bit intimidating, and when you compound the process by making it keto-friendly, it can be all the more overwhelming.
+Homemade ice cream can be a bit intimidating, and when you compound the process by making it keto, it can be all the more overwhelming.
 Recipes for low-carb ice cream are all over the internet, and most of them seem to be pretty disappointing.
 However, if a proper base (we call it crème anglaise in the professional culinary world) is prepared and a decent quality ice cream maker is used, then there is no reason why you cannot concoct a satisfying homemade, ketogenic ice cream at home.
 Plus, you'll look like a keto culinary champion to all your friends.

 - 3 cups heavy cream